-Although glitter is great for catching the eye, the particles, which are often made of plastic or foil, are so tiny they can give us problems if large quantities are received in the recovered paper we use for recycling, which is most likely to happen after Christmas or Valentine’s Day.— Jonathan Scott, Recycling Division Operations Manager
+While glitter is great for catching the eye, the particles, often made of plastic or foil, are so tiny they can give us problems if large quantities are received in the recovered paper we use for recycling.

 Packaging companies, retailers, consumers, and the recycling industry can all work together to make sure that these seasonal celebrations are as sustainable as possible.
 Through our Box to Box in 14 Days closed-loop model, DS Smith can ensure that greeting cards and packaging are back on supermarket shelves as cardboard boxes within just 14 days.
 So, if consumers choose cards and packaging that can be recycled, we can all work together to alleviate the pressure on our planet’s limited resources.